-The IUCN Guidelines require any licence applicant to have conducted a stakeholder consultation appropriate to the scale and nature of their proposal.
+In their role as the licensing authority under the Act, SNH has published the Translocation Code which requires any licence applicant to have conducted a stakeholder consultation appropriate to the scale and nature of their proposal.

-As we intend to apply for a licence to reintroduce lynx into the wild for a period of five years and accept that this is a significant step for both conservation and ecological science in England, we intend to conduct a stakeholder consultation exercise on a proportionate scale.
+As we intend to apply for a licence to reintroduce lynx into the wild for a period of five years and accept that this is a significant step for both conservation and ecological science in Scotland, we intend to conduct a stakeholder consultation exercise on a proportionate scale.
 This document represents the beginning of the extensive, transparent and fully inclusive process of stakeholder consultation and engagement.

-The term "stakeholder" includes individuals or groups/organisations who live in, work in or enjoy the English countryside or who might otherwise be affected by, or affect, the Project and its future success to allow us to understand how stakeholders view the Project; to educate stakeholders and the wider public on the feasibility, benefits, risks and design of the Project; and to agree with stakeholders on the most suitable route forward in planning, designing and executing the Project
+The term "stakeholder" includes individuals or groups/organisations who live in, work in or enjoy the Scottish countryside or who might otherwise be affected by, or affect, the Project and its future success to allow us to understand how stakeholders view the Project; to educate stakeholders and the wider public on the feasibility, benefits, risks and design of the Project; and to agree with stakeholders on the most suitable route forward in planning, designing and executing the Project